clarkdave/clarkdave.net/content/posts/2013-05-09-setting-up-a-production-environment-in-amazon-vpc.md

     22 (SSH)                0.0.0.0/0
     80 (HTTP)               0.0.0.0/0
     443 (HTTPS)             0.0.0.0/0
-    11371                   0.0.0.0/0
+    11371 [TCP]             0.0.0.0/0
+    123 [UDP]               0.0.0.0/0

 This will let servers in private subnets make outbound connections on these ports.
-The port `11371` is required if you'll be importing any keys from keyservers (e.g. using `gpg`, when adding custom PPAs in Ubuntu).
+The TCP port `11371` is required if you'll be importing any keys from keyservers (e.g. using `gpg`, when adding custom PPAs in Ubuntu).
 If your private servers will need to connect on other other ports, make sure to specify them here.
+The UDP port `123` is used by NTP.

 Now you'll want to apply the NATSG group to your NAT instance.
 Head over to the EC2 Console, find your NAT instance, and attach the NATSG group to it (and remove the `default` group).